 The actual class content and order of material presented is subject to slight changes, depending on attendee needs and interest.

 The use of Linux in embedded systems draws on many fields of specialty which are often taught separately.
 This course presents attendees with the combined knowledge required to build embedded Linux systems.
 In order for attendees to benefit most from this course, however, we expect each attendee to have basic knowledge in the following fields:

 Karim J. Yaghmour is part serial entrepreneur part unrepentant geek.
 His experience combines a unique mix of mobile, embedded and kernel background with enterprise and web2.0/consumer-oriented Rich Internet Application development.
-Karim is the author of O'Reilly's Embedded Android, currently available as an Early Release, and Building Embedded Linux Systems, which sold tens of thousands of copies worldwide and has been translated into several different languages.
+Karim is the author of O'Reilly's Embedded Android and Building Embedded Linux Systems, which sold tens of thousands of copies worldwide and has been translated into several different languages.